smwong4/neuronestdrafts/matlab_intro_md_file.md

 | `who;`              | Lists all variables in the workspace.                 |
 | `whos;`             | Lists all variables with detailed information including size, bytes, and class. |

+### Case and Space Sensitivity
+MATLAB is case-sensitive and space-sensitive.
+This means that variable and function names like **VariableName** and **variablename** are considered different.

 # 5. File Types